monad-developers/protocols/README.md

 # protocols
-This repository maintains details for each protocol on Monad testnet (and later mainnet).
-We use the information in this repository to track:
+This repository maintains details for each protocol on Monad testnet (and later mainnet), to make it easier to interpret ecosystem activity.

-1. health of ecosystem
-2. top users
-3. bots & sybil
-4. assist protocols in analyzing their user base and activity

-We request that each protocol add or adjust their corresponding metadata file as details change (for example, a change or addition of contract addresses).
+Representatives of each protocol should add or adjust their corresponding metadata file as details change (for example, a change or addition of contract addresses).

 ## Form of entries
+Each protocol has its own json file in `testnet/PROTOCOL.json`.

 The key fields are:
 - `name`: Name of protocol
 - `description`: Description of protocol